Fungal Meningitis from Steroid Injections

 If you have received a steroid injection, and you are experiencing symptoms such as new or worsening headache, fever, neck stiffness, or pain at the injection site, contact your physician to determine if you have received one of the recalled products and to receive further evaluation.

 Our meningitis lawyers represent sick people and their families nationwide in personal injury and wrongful death lawsuits against manufacturers, distributors, clinics and others.
-Contact Fred and his Bad Bug Law Team for a free consultation here.
+Contact our attorneys for a free consultation here.